MiloradFilipovic/vue-flow-vis/README.md

 ![image info](./static/README_screen.png)

-In this example, a user interaction triggered the `Logo` component to re-render due to a change in the `size` reactive property.
+In this example, user typing `john` caused 28 render events to be triggered..

 Additionally, 30 render events from `Background` components were logged.